yeswici/blockchain-demo/README.md

 # Blockchain Bootstrap on AIHPC
 Blockchain Bootstrap Server and APIs on AIHPC cloud to secure AI data with hash and salt.
-Details in the Amazon training book at https://www.amazon.com/dp/1549688766
+See details in the Amazon training book at https://www.amazon.com/dp/1549688766

 ## Setup
 Launch an AIHPC cloud instance